Jordan Fish: Musical techniques and impact

 Fish plays a number of instruments, but "never really felt tied to one."
 He cites Trent Reznor, Brian Eno, James Blake, Red Hot Chili Peppers, Green Day and Deftones as early influences on his guitar playing.
 He later switched to bass guitar because he felt that he wasn't "good enough on guitar."
 Before joining Bring Me the Horizon, he played keyboards in Worship.
 Once Fish joined the group, critics noted how he influenced the band's progression in sound and music production.
 He credits Radiohead as the band that got him into electronic music.
 Fish uses Pro Tools to write songs and engineer multiple layers of instrumentals, sounds and vocals.
 He tends to write out parts that fit a certain track and blend it all together.

 Fish considers himself a musician but not in "the traditional sense."
 He has spoken about his musical ability stating, "I'm a good musician in some senses, but I'm not particularly a good player.
 I don't think you necessarily need to be held back by your piano or keys ability, you know what I mean?
 I think your creativity is the most important thing...
 As long as you can make some music that you think is cool, and people connect with it, then that is way more important to me."
-NME described Fiash as “one of the most in-demand producers in the rock and metal world"; on being called a "super-producer", Fish said:
+NME described Fish as “one of the most in-demand producers in the rock and metal world"; on being called a "super-producer", Fish said:

-"I’m not bothered about any of that stuff… as long as you keep your standards high.
+"I'm not bothered about any of that stuff... as long as you keep your standards high.
 With every project I take on, I want to try and immerse myself to the point where I feel like I am the artist.
-When I’m working with Poppy – I’m Poppy!
+When I'm working with Poppy – I'm Poppy!
 If someone hates it, it hurts me too.
 I want to come away and feel like I’ve given it everything.
 This is my fucking baby as well,” he concludes.
-“That’s how I feel about Architects too… I’m an equal when we’re in the studio.
-I’m emotionally invested in every project and the artist’s career – I want to see them win."
+“That's how I feel about Architects too...
+I'm an equal when we’re in the studio.
+I'm emotionally invested in every project and the artist's career – I want to see them win."

 Artists across the heavy scene have lauded the influence of Fish's production style on their music: Oli Sykes crediting Fish's work on the Bring Me the Horizon album Sempiternal as making Fish "one of the leaders in terms of composition".
 LouderSound calling the album “the most influential metal album of its generation", and Kerrang! praising the "fresh songwriting input" Fish brought to the album; Dan Searle saying saying Fish "had something to prove coming out of [Bring Me the Horizon to work with Architects and we had something to prove to ourselves"; and Poppy calling Fish "such a creative force [who] is very good at tracking performance [and has] an appreciation for heavy music and more saccharine pop music”.